JasonHatfield/GCU/Week-6/Discussion-Responses/DR-4.md

-# Week 6: Discussion Response 4
+# Week 6: Create a Program/Code Snippet
 - Create a basic Program/Code snippet using concepts from this week.
 - Please state concept, chapter and section and what one can do with the code snippet.